OsmanMalik/TD-ALS-ES/README.md

 # More Efficient Sampling for Tensor Decomposition With Worst-Case Guarantees

 This repo contains code used in the experiments in the paper
-> Osman Asif Malik. *More Efficient Sampling for Tensor Decomposition With Worst-Case Guarantees*.
-To appear in the proceedings of the **International Conference on Machine Learning (ICML)**, PMLR 162, 2022.
-Preprint available on [arXiv](https://arxiv.org/abs/2110.07631).
+> Osman Asif Malik. *More Efficient Sampling for Tensor Decomposition With Worst-Case Guarantees*. **International Conference on Machine Learning (ICML)**, PMLR 162, pp. 14887-14917, 2022.

+The paper is available at https://proceedings.mlr.press/v162/malik22a.html.

 The perhaps somewhat cryptic repo name stands for "**T**ensor **D**ecomposition via **A**lternating **L**east **S**quares with **E**fficient **S**ampling."